 MCR21's Monitor Stack

-Just seven 14 inch monitors were deemed to be sufficient, one for each camera, two for engineering and production previews and in the centre the 17 inch transmission monitor.
+Just seven monitors were deemed to be sufficient, one for each camera, two for engineering and production previews and in the centre the 17 inch transmission monitor.
 Associated with each 14 inch monitor is a BBC designed waveform monitor.